-Section 6.
+Section 7.
 Additional Responsibilities of the Senate Secretary

 - 1. The Secretary has responsibility for conducting all University-wide referenda regarding proposed amendments to the Constitution. - 2.
 The Secretary is charged with keeping the official, up-to-date copies of the Constitution and Bylaws, and with assuring that a signed and dated notification of official approval by the Secretary is affixed to all copies of the Constitution and Bylaws. - 3.
 The Secretary will call the roll of senators at each meeting of the Senate.
 Any absences in excess of two by a senator will be reported by the Secretary to the Faculty and Senate Governance Committee.
 The Secretary shall also record the attendance, by name, of each visitor having floor privileges pursuant to Article III.
 Section 3, paragraph 4, of every attending member of the press, and of other special visitors to the Senate. - 4.
 It shall be a duty of the Senate Secretary to notify the deans of the divisions of the University of the need for regular and special elections of senators.
 In so doing, the Secretary will note the name of the Senator who previously held the position or of the need to elect additional senators. - 5.
 It shall be the duty of the Senate Secretary to publish a calendar of Senate meetings for the academic year at the beginning of each fall semester.
-It shall contain the times and locations of Senate meetings and the listing of the dates upon which the Senate must take actions such as the naming of members of official bodies of the University or the appointment of committees to nominate award recipients.
+It shall contain the times and locations of Senate meetings and the listing of the dates upon which the Senate must take actions such as the naming of members of official bodies of the University or the appointment of committees to nominate award recipients. - 6.
+It shall be the duty of the Senate Secretary to gather and deposit the official records of the Senate with the University Archives at the conclusion of the Senate term.

-Section 7.
+Section 8.
 Senate Appointments to University Committees